EmmanuelOga/plangs2/README.md

 $ bun outapp && bun outjs
 ```

-This simplistic build process just outputs the statically generated contents of the site at `~/dev/plangs-out` (will probably change soon).
+This simplistic build process just outputs the statically generated contents of the site at `~/dev/plangs-out` (will probably change at some point).

 ## WIP

+- [ ] Make the vertex-info work for all node types.
 - [ ] Fix "pill" links .. what happens when we click them?
-- [ ] Make the vertex-info work for all node types.

 ## TODO